Jinming-Zhang/EverythingCS/WorkWork/Resume Bank.md

 # Cover Letter
 ### Sample Opening
-I am writing to express my interest in the C++ Game Developer position at [Company Name].
-As a highly motivated and skilled software engineer with a passion for game development, I am confident that I have the experience and expertise required for this role.
+I am writing to express my interest in the [C++ Game Developer] position at [Company Name].
+I worked as a full-time Unity developer for two years and developed strong programing and teamworking skills.
+Currently I am a Master of Science in Computer Science student at the Northeastern University Vancouver Campus.
+As a motivated and skilled software developer with a passion for game development, I believe I will be a strong candidate for this position.

 ### OOP /C\# Paragraph